Complexity of Constructing Minimal Faithful Permutation Representations for Fitting-free Groups: The minimal faithful permutation degree of Fitting-free groups

-Using Theorem~\ref{thm:ConstructiveRecognition}, we first determine the name of $S_1$ in polynomial-time for quotients and $\textsf{NC}$ for permutation groups.
-Once we have the name of $S_1$, we are able to determine if $S_1$ is one of the finite simple groups on Table~\ref{Table-MD-AlmostSimple}.
+Using Theorem~\ref{thm:ConstructiveRecognition}, we first determine the name of $S_1$ in polynomial time for quotients and $\textsf{NC}$ for permutation groups.
+Once we have the name of $S_1$, we are able to determine if $S_1$ is one of the finite simple groups in Table~\ref{Table-MD-AlmostSimple}.
 Next, we need to test if $A$ satisfies the condition mentioned in the 3rd column of the same row in the table.
 If the conditions mentioned in the \Cref{Table-MD-AlmostSimple} are satisfied, then the table itself gives the value of $\mu(A)$.
-Otherwise, by \Cref{MD-AlmostSimple}, we know that $\mu(A)=\mu(S_1)$, and we can compute $\mu(S_1)$ using \Cref{Minper-Simple}.
+Otherwise, by \Cref{MD-AlmostSimple}, we know that $\mu(A)=\mu(S_1)$, and we can compute $\mu(S_1)$ using Theorem~\ref{thm:ConstructiveRecognition}.

 Note that as the groups mentioned rows 1-9 of the \Cref{Table-MD-AlmostSimple} are of constant size, these rows are easy to handle.
 We handle other rows separately.
 First, we need to check if $S_1$ is isomorphic to one of the following simple groups: $\POmegaPlus(8,q)$, $\PSL(d,q),\PSp(4,2^e), \POmegaPlus(2d,3),\G(3^e),\F(2^e),\Esix(q)$.
-For classical simple groups $\POmegaPlus(8,q)$, $\PSL(d,q),\PSp(4,2^e), \POmegaPlus(2d,3)$ this check is computable polynomial-time in the setting of quotients, and in $\textsf{NC}$ for permutation groups (\Cref{thm:ConstructiveRecognition}).
+For classical simple groups $\POmegaPlus(8,q)$, $\PSL(d,q),\PSp(4,2^e), \POmegaPlus(2d,3)$ this check is computable in $\textsf{NC}$ for both permutation groups and quotients (\Cref{thm:ConstructiveRecognition}).
 If $S_1$ is isomorphic to a simple group of Lie type, then its order is bounded by $n^9$.
 By Lemma~\ref{lem:List}, we can write down the multiplication table for $S_1$ in $\textsf{NC}$.
-As there are at most two finite simple groups of order $|S_1|$, we can choose prescribed permutation representations for the appropriate subset of $\G(3^e), \F(2^e), \Esix(q)$ \cite{ref4MV,ref5V,ref6V,ref7V} and apply Lemma~\ref{lem:List} to obtain the multiplication tables for these groups.
-Then using the generator enumeration strategy, we can constructively recognize the isomorphism type of $S_1$ in $\textsf{NC}$ \cite{Wolf, TangThesis}.
-Now by Lemma~\ref{Minper-Simple}, we can compute $\mu(\G(3^e)), \mu(\F(2^e)), \mu(\Esix(q))$ in $\textsf{NC}$.
+As there are at most two finite simple groups of order $|S_1|$, we can choose prescribed permutation representations for the appropriate subset of $\G(3^e), \F(2^e), \Esix(q)$ \cite{ref4MV,ref5V,ref6V,ref7V} and apply Lemma~\ref{lem:List} to obtain the multiplication tables for ``standard copies" of these groups.
+Then, using the generator enumeration strategy, we can constructively recognize the isomorphism type of $S_1$ in $\textsf{NC}$ \cite{Wolf, TangThesis} by building an isomorphism between $S_1$ and its standard copy.
+Now by Theorem~\ref{thm:ConstructiveRecognition}, we can compute both $\mu(\G(3^e)), \mu(\F(2^e)), \mu(\Esix(q))$ as well as a minimal faithful permutation representation on the cosets of a maximal subgroup in $\textsf{NC}$.
 Therefore, we can check in $\textsf{NC}$ if $S_1$ isomorphic to one of $\G(3^e)$, $\F(2^e)$, $\Esix(q)$.